-It is reported the tool proposed in CE2-3.3 (test-b) provides average BD-rate savings of 0.17% in AI, 0.38% in RA and 0.52% in LDB for Luma component compared to VTM-1.0 anchors.
+It is reported the tool proposed in CE2-3.3 (test-b) provides average BD-rate savings of 0.17% in AI, 0.38% in RA and 0.52% in LDB for Luma component compared to VTM-1.0 anchors with SAO on.
 The average encoding runtimes are unchanged, and the decoding runtimes increases by 10% in average compared to the VTM-1.0 anchors.

 Introduction